 Blockchain continues to be one of startup’s technologies of choice.
 Many of the companies above are powering their technology via blockchain, albeit to varying degrees.
 Wyre, SentBe, Eversend and Transfer Galaxy are all examples.

-Each company is taking a different approach, with Eversend powering a multicurrency wallet via blockchain and Wyre utilizing blockchain to support its liquidity offering.
-Just this week, a liquidity startup powered by blockchain, Adhara, raised $15 million in funding so support remains strong.
+Each company is taking a different approach, with Eversend powering a multi-currency wallet via blockchain and Wyre utilising blockchain to support its liquidity offering.
+Just this week, a liquidity startup powered by blockchain, Adhara, raised $15m in funding so support remains strong.

 We would expect to see a wide range of blockchain uses continuing.
 No company has won in the sector yet and no single use case stands out.